heig-vd-dai-course/heig-vd-dai-course/10-introduction-to-part-2/PRESENTATION.md

 > 2. The web server opens the file
 > 3. The web server reads the file
 > 4. The web server sends the file to you
-> 5. Your Web browser receives the file
+> 5. Your web browser receives the file
-> 6. Your Web browser displays the file
+> 6. Your web browser displays the file

 ## Do you know how does a web server work?